CrossGeeks/FirebasePushNotificationPlugin/docs/TestingPushNotifications.md

 }
 ```

-On iOS if you want to send notifications when the app is in the background set content_available to true.
+If you want to send notifications when the app is in the background set content_available to true.

 ```json
 {